SeisBlue/BlueDisc/README.md

 This repo is a minimal, reproducible implementation to validate the paper “Diagnosing and Breaking Amplitude Suppression in Seismic Phase Picking Through Adversarial Shape Learning.”
 It augments a PhaseNet generator with a lightweight conditional discriminator (BlueDisc) to enforce shape-then-align learning, which eliminates the 0.5-amplitude suppression band and increases effective S-phase detections.

-- Paper: see `docs/sn-article.tex` (title and abstract included) and references within
+- Paper: see the accompanying paper for full details
 - Core idea: combine BCE (temporal anchoring) with a cGAN shape critic to decouple shape learning from temporal alignment
 - Scope: this code is for verification only; for details, please refer to the paper